SoftSec-KAIST/Fuzzing-Survey/CONTRIBUTING.md

 - `color`: The degree of instrumentation of this fuzzer---blackbox, greybox, or whitebox.

+- `references`: The `name`(s) of highly-related fuzzers, meaning other fuzzers that this fuzzer was implemented on top of or was heavily inspired by.
+To maintain simplicity, we limit this field to **two** entries in our database.

 The following fields are *optional*, but please try to provide as much information as possible: